vyishu22/PRODIGY_GA_02/README.md

 pip install diffusers transformers torch accelerate Usage

-Run the Python script to generate an image:
+Run the Python script to generate images:

 python image_generation.py
 Example
 Input Prompt
 A futuristic city with flying cars at sunset
 Generated Output

 The system generates an AI-created image representing a futuristic city environment with flying vehicles and sunset lighting effects.

 Learning Outcomes

-Practical understanding of text-to-image generation models
+Practical understanding of text-to-image generation techniques

-Experience working with pretrained generative AI models
+Experience working with pre-trained generative AI models

-Knowledge of implementing image generation pipelines using Python
+Implementation of AI-powered image generation pipelines

-Understanding how AI can transform text descriptions into visual content
+Understanding the role of Generative AI in creative applications